awslabs/mountpoint-s3/doc/SEMANTICS.md

-# S3 File Connector file system semantics
+# Mountpoint for Amazon S3 file system semantics

-S3 File Connector is optimized for workloads that need high-throughput read and write access to data stored in S3 through a file system interface, but otherwise do not rely on file system features.
+Mountpoint for Amazon S3 is optimized for workloads that need high-throughput read and write access to data stored in S3 through a file system interface, but otherwise do not rely on file system features.
 It intentionally does not implement the full POSIX specification for file systems.
-As an approximation, S3 File Connector is much closer to a [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) distributed file system, focused on high-performance access to large data sets, than to NFS or other file systems that offer rich POSIX semantics.
+As an approximation, Mountpoint for Amazon S3 is much closer to a [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) distributed file system, focused on high-performance access to large data sets, than to NFS or other file systems that offer rich POSIX semantics.
 Customers that need richer file system semantics should consider other AWS file services such as [Amazon Elastic File System](https://aws.amazon.com/efs/) or [Amazon FSx](https://aws.amazon.com/fsx/).

 ## Semantics tenets

-When thinking about the semantics S3 File Connector supports, we have three tenets in mind:
+When thinking about the semantics Mountpoint for Amazon S3 supports, we have three tenets in mind:
 1. We will not support semantics that cannot be implemented efficiently against S3's object APIs.
 We do not try to emulate operations like `rename` that would require many API calls to S3 to perform.
 2. We present a common view of S3 object data through both file and object APIs.
 We eschew special emulations of POSIX file features (such as ownership and permissions) that have no close analog in S3's object APIs.
 3. When these tenets cause us to diverge from POSIX semantics, we prefer to fail early and explicitly.
 We would rather cause applications to fail with IO errors than silently accept operations like `setxattr` that we will never successfully persist.

 ## Mapping S3 object keys to files and directories

-S3 File Connector interprets keys in your S3 bucket as file system paths by splitting them on the `/` character.
+Mountpoint for Amazon S3 interprets keys in your S3 bucket as file system paths by splitting them on the `/` character.
 For example, if your bucket contains the following object keys:

 * `colors/blue/image.jpg`
 * `colors/red/image.jpg`